section-engineering-education/engineering-education/content/articles/integrate-facebook-ads-into-your-android-application-in-android-studio/index.md

 /create.png)

 #### Step 3 **Open a Facebook Audience Network (FAN) account**
-Set up a FAN account using the business manage account you created to make sure they are all integrated.
+Set up a FAN account using the business manager account you created to make sure they are all integrated.

 #### Step 4 **Build Application properties for your account**